VertebrateResequencing/wr/.docs/bugfixes/260909-fix-container-monitor-gaps.md

       not this job's", whose body uses an UNLABELLED container, which genuinely never is removed - the two-manager container carries this job's own key, so it is not a counterexample to what that test asserts.

+- [x] Sighting only, and NOT a test failure at all: CI `test` for `73c5db7` failed in the "Install container runtimes" step, before any test ran.
+    - `sudo apt-get update` failed on the GitHub runner's PREINSTALLED Google Chrome repository, which served an index whose hashes did not match its Release file:

+      ```
+      Err:24 https://dl.google.com/linux/chrome-stable/deb stable/main amd64 Packages
+        Hash Sum mismatch
+        Last modification reported: Wed, 09 Sep 2026 09:41:12 +0000
+        Release file created at:    Wed, 09 Sep 2026 17:16:59 +0000
+      E: Some index files failed to download.
+      ##[error]Process completed with exit code 100
+      ```

+      An 8-hour gap between the Release file and the Packages file it points
+      at: a stale mirror, momentarily inconsistent.
+    - Nothing to do with wr, and nothing to do with this branch: the branch changes no `.github/` file and no `Makefile`, and the failing step is `apt-get update` fetching a repository the runner image ships and wr does not ask for. `make lint` passed on the same commit, and `make test` and `make race` both passed locally at `645 passed · 13 skipped`.
+    - Recorded rather than waved through, and worth knowing for next time: a red CI `test` on this repo is not necessarily a test.
+Read which STEP failed before reading the assertions.
+    - Remedy: re-ran the job.
+It took THREE attempts, not one - the first re-run failed identically, which briefly looked like a persistent broken mirror rather than a transient one.
+It was transient: PR #592's CI passed minutes after that second failure, on the same runner image, so the mirror had already recovered.
+2 consecutive failures of ONE pull request is not evidence of a systemic problem, and reading it that way nearly cost a needless change to `.github/workflows/tests.yml`.
+    - What would have been wrong about that change, recorded so nobody makes it later on this evidence: the workflow's bare `sudo apt-get update` refreshes every repository the runner image ships, including a Google Chrome one wr never asks for.
+Dropping that repo before updating is a defensible hardening, but it is not a fix for anything wr did, and doing it in reaction to a transient upstream hiccup would have been treating the symptom of somebody else's mirror.